WhyIsEvery4thYearAlwaysBad/TF2LeakInfo/documentedlaunchoptions.md

 * `-gamestatsfileoutputonly` - Logs Valve match data after exiting the game in a Key-Value file named "gamestats.dat" in the tf folder, instead of uploading it to steam.
 KVs:
-	* IsPC - Client is on PC.
+	* IsPC - Is the client playing the PC version of Team Fortress 2?
-	* Version - Version of format which is currently "1".
+	* Version - Version of the match data format which is currently "1".
-	* srcid - ID to identify the user.
+	* srcid - A UUID to identify the user.
 	* CPUID - ID of the client's CPU.
 	* CPUGhz - Client CPU's clock speed in Ghz.
 	* CPUModel - Model of the client's CPU.